The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: Introduction

-The Weyl-Yang gravitational Lagrangian is a quadratic in Riemann-Christofell tensor, and two distinct Einsteinian field equations are obtained by considering the metric and the affine connection are independent dynamical field variables without torsion and with torsion~\cite{Szczyrba,mashhoon88,mashhoon91}.
-The theory may be called Yang-Mills approach to gravity because the equations of motions are similarly achieved as those of the Yang-Mills~\cite{yangmills} or the well-known classical electromagnetic theory.
-Actually, these Maxwellian field equations may appear a special limit of those are given by Hehl and $et~al$~\cite{hehl78} considering nonzero torsion is also independent variable within the framework of the theory so-called Poincar\'{e} Gauge theory of Gravity~\cite{hehl76}, and references given there.
-Although the initial appeal for quadratic-type of alternative gravitational theory is faded as a gauge formulation of gravitational physics, it is interesting in its own right, it is still prevailing as effective theories of modified gravity, specifically in quantum gravity~\cite{lausher2002} and loop quantum cosmology~\cite{cognola2013}.
-Recently, that simple quadratic gravitational Lagrangian model is shown to be very useful to overcome some cosmological problems in the real four space-time dimensions ~\cite{gerard,cook,gonzalez,chen,chen1,yeung,wang2013}.
-The physical plane-wave solutions of the theory in the four and five dimensions is also developed and discussed by Ba\c{s}kal~\cite{baskal} and Kuyrukcu~\cite{kuyrukcu}, respectively.
+The Weyl$-$Yang gravitational Lagrangian is the quadratic in Riemann$-$Christofell tensor, and two distinct Einsteinian field equations are obtained by considering the metric tensor and affine connection that are independent dynamical field variables with ~\cite{baekler1,Szczyrba,mashhoon88,mashhoon91,Rose} and without torsion.
+The theory may be called Yang$-$Mills approach to gravity since the equations of motions are similarly achieved as those of the Yang$-$Mills~\cite{yangmills} or the most well-known $U(1)$ classical electromagnetic theory.
+In fact, these Maxwellian field equations may appear to be a special limit of those given by Hehl and $et~al$~\cite{hehl78}.
+They have argued that nonvanishing torsion is also an independent variable within the framework of the theory so-called Poincar\'{e} Gauge theory of Gravity~\cite{hehl76} (references given there, and also see~\cite{daum,mielke2013}).
+Although the initial appeal for quadratic-type of alternative gravitational theory is faded as a gauge formulation of gravitational physics as well as the field equations of the theory that do not have an acceptable Newtonian limit together with the non-existence of a Birkhoff theorem~\cite{Blagojevic}, it is interesting in its own right and it is still prevailing as effective theories of modified gravity, specifically in quantum gravity~\cite{lausher2002} and loop quantum cosmology~\cite{cognola2013}.
+Recently, that simple quadratic gravitational Lagrangian model is shown to be very useful to overcome some cosmological problems in the real $4$D spacetime ~\cite{gerard,cook,gonzalez,chen,chen1,yeung,yeung1,yeung2,yeung3,yeung4,wang2013}.
+Moreover, a great number of physical solutions of the theory along with unphysical ones are studied in the various combinations of the two sets of field equations by Pavelle~\cite{pavelle,pavelle1,pavelle2,pavelle3}, Thompson~\cite{thompson,thompson1}, Ni~\cite{ni,ni1}, Benn and $et~al$~\cite{benn81}, Mielke~\cite{mielke81}, Baekler and $et~al$~\cite{baekler1,baekler2}, Baekler~\cite{baekler}, Hsu and Yeung~\cite{Hsu}.
+More recently, physical plane-wave solutions of the theory are developed and discussed by Ba\c{s}kal~\cite{baskal} and Kuyrukcu~\cite{kuyrukcu} in four and five dimensions, respectively.